Hap-Map/HapMap/reports/week7-report.md

 ## Last Week's Goals
 - Emily: Figure out how to set up usage of Github secrets in CI.
 I will also start addressing issues such as missing accessibility tags.
-- Puklit: Finish the confirmation page and start work on the navigation page.
+- Pulkit: Finish the confirmation page and start work on the navigation page.
 - Simona: will work with Pulkit on fully integrating the APIs to navigation page -> find out ways to offer directions & haptic feedback to user step by step
 - Lauren:
     - Continue working on tests for the places and directions (adding more cases)